Lectem/BadAccessGuards/README.md

 This seems to be a totally acceptable overhead in most cases given the chances it has to detect issues.
 Any object containing the equivalent of two pointers will most likely see only a small decrease in performance for `push_back`.
+However, I would still recommand disabling the guards in production.

 # LICENSE